glennhickey/progressiveCactus/README.md

 During alignment, a cactus graph is built and maintained in a database.
 Two types of databasese are supported for this task: Tokyo Cabinet and Kyoto Tycoon.
 They are freely available from [Fal Labs](http://fallabs.com/) and mirrored in the Progressive Cactus installation directory.

-####Tokyo Cabinet

-This is the default and simplest option.
-The cactus graphs are stored on disk (in `<workDir>`).
-Since parallel write access is limited, Tokyo Cabinet is only practical for very small test alignments.

 ####Kyoto Tycoon

 Available by default (orwith the `--database kyoto_tycoon`) command line option.
 Kyoto Tycoon databases are kept *in memory* and are accessed via a client-server model.
 Both parallel reads and writes are supported.
 It is best to leave all the Kyoto Tycoon-related options (`--kt*`) alone unless you are an expert.

 *The scripts do their best to clean them up, but it is possible that trailing ktserver daemons linger after certain crash situations.
 One way to clear them is to delete the contents of `workdDir/jobTree`

+####Tokyo Cabinet

+This is the simplest option.
+The cactus graphs are stored on disk (in `<workDir>`).
+Since parallel write access is limited, Tokyo Cabinet is only practical for very small test alignments.

 ### JobTree Options and Running on the Cluster